 Donuts of Mass Destruction!

-Doug Jamieson’s new musical theatre show Donuts of Mass Destruction–formerly known as There are Dinosaurs in the Park!–will premiere in Cottonwood Falls Park in Nelson BC Canada, on August 26, 2021.
-Thanks to a grant from the BC Arts Council and the RDCK CIP, this show will be carefully staged within the Covid-19 Pandemic guidelines.
-Requests for additional support have been submitted to the Columbia Kootenay Cultural Alliance for the final funds needed to bring this exciting show to the
+Doug Jamieson’s new musical theatre show Donuts of Mass Destruction–temporarily known as There are Dinosaurs in the Park!–will premiere in Cottonwood Falls Park in Nelson BC Canada, August 26-28, 2021.
+Generous grants from the BC Arts Council and the RDCK CIP, and the Columbia Kootenay Cultural Alliance, will bring this exciting new show to the

 Meet the characters in this brief video: